 It was the knowledge of having spent much of the ten years of my illness caring about nothing so much as the cost and weight and calorific content of my lettuce and bread and low-fat margarine and chocolate, and therefore having lost a great swathe of life which could have been spent becoming expert at something: at skiing or piano-playing (both of which I'd once loved), or another language, or any number of things.
 For a long time I forfeited the chance to excel at something physical, or sociable, or in any way substantial -- in exchange for the empty talents of memorising calorie counts for different breakfast cereals, and training myself to live with permanent hunger.

 Now, though, is my chance to make good on all these missed opportunities, and I do love the sense of life widening rather than narrowing, the sense that I could be anyone I choose, and that in fact I needn't choose to be anyone in particular.
-No doubt we all have lists -- explicit or vaguely intuited -- of the character traits we would like to possess, and would like others to perceive in us, and no doubt all of us can shape ourselves to a given degree and no further.
-A long character-defining illness makes these tasks more urgent and more extensive, but perhaps also provides the privilege of this conviction: that not choosing, or pretending to choose, is as possible, and as important, as its opposite.
+No doubt we all have lists -- explicit or vaguely intuited -- of the character traits we would like to possess, and would like others to perceive in us, and no doubt all of us can shape ourselves (or enjoy the illusion of shaping ourselves) to a given degree and no further.
+A long and character-defining illness makes these tasks more urgent and more extensive, but perhaps also provides the privilege of this conviction: that not choosing, or pretending to choose, is as possible, and as important, as its opposite.